tmagcaya/Internship-Bootcamp/README.md

 - **For Industry and University Internships** to improve options
 - **Proven strategies** from someone who interned at university and industry roles → CMU, GMU, NRL, Facebook
 - **Focus Areas:** Applications, networking, reachout templates, resume strategy
-- Must be a US-based CS/Engineering student who is eligible for internships to qualify
+- Must be a **US-based CS/Engineering student** who is eligible for internships to qualify

 ### Tier 1: Insider Cohort - \$200  (only \$20/session)
 **Limited to 10 students only**
 - ✅ 5 Weekly cohort meetings (Sundays 10 - 11:30 AM PST)
-- ✅ 5 Office hour check-ins after the program
+- ✅ 5 Office hour check-ins after the weekly program ends
 - ✅ Resume, LinkedIn, and portfolio reviews
 - ✅ Winning email and resume templates
 - ✅ Network referrals within mentor's LinkedIn network